|

 Gulf War. |

-caused only limited damage, however, and Israel avoided
+damage, however, and Israel avoided being dragged further

-being dragged further into the conflict.
-Due to the Palestinian
+into the conflict.
+Due to the Palestinian support for

-support for Saddam Hussein, the 200.000 Palestinians that
+Saddam Hussein, the 200.000 Palestinians that had used

-had used to work in Kuwait, were expelled.
-Saudi Arabia
+to work in Kuwait, were expelled.
+Saudi Arabia and other

-and other Gulf states in opposition to Saddam Hussein
+Gulf states in opposition to Saddam Hussein completely

 1991 - The